Associations Incorporation Act 2009 (NSW)

 17. MEETINGS OF THE BOARD

-17.1 The Board shall meet as often as is necessary for the despatch of business (and shall be at least as often as is required under the Act).
+17.1 The Board shall meet as often as is necessary for the despatch of business (and shall meet at least as often as is required under the Act).
 Subject to this Constitution it may adjourn and otherwise regulate its meetings as it thinks fit.

 17.2 Subject to this Constitution, questions arising at any meeting of the Board shall be decided by a majority of votes and a determination of a majority of the directors shall for all purposes be deemed a determination of the Board.
 All directors shall have one vote on any question.
 Where voting is equal, the chairperson may exercise a casting vote.
 If the chairperson does not exercise a casting vote, the motion will be lost.